 - Access to all electronic library resources.

-- Color or greyscale printing.
+- 6 printers for color or greyscale printing.

 - 1 general-use PC and one text magnifier for persons with disabilities.